Dicentra formosa

-Dicentra formosa (western, wild or Pacific bleeding heart) is a flowering plant with fern-like leaves and an inflorescence of drooping pink, purple, yellow or cream flowers native to the Pacific Coast of North America.
+Dicentra formosa (western, wild or Pacific bleeding-heart) is a species of flowering plant in the poppy family, Papaveraceae (subfamily: Fumarioideae).
+With its fern-like foliage and inflorescence of drooping pink, purple, yellow or cream "hearts", this species is native to the United States' Pacific Northwest and West Coast of North America.

 Description

 Pacific bleeding-heart is a perennial herbaceous plant.
 Its leaves are three to four times divided and fern-like, growing from a brittle rhizome at the base of the plant.
 It grows to 45 cm tall by 60 cm wide.

 The flowers are pink, red, or white and heart-shaped and bloom in clusters of 5 to 15 at the top of leafless, fleshy stems above the leaves from mid-spring to autumn, with peak flowering in spring.
 The four petals are attached at the base.
 The two outer petals form a pouch at the base and curve outwards at the tips.
 The two inner petals are perpendicular to the outer petals and connected at the tip.
 There are two tiny, pointed sepals behind the petals.
 Seeds are borne in plump, pointed pods.
 The plant self-seeds readily.
 It frequently goes dormant for the summer after flowering, emerging and flowering again in autumn.

 The species contains isoquinoline, a toxic alkaloid known to be fatal to cattle.

 The Pacific bleeding-heart is frequently confused with the fringed bleeding-heart (Dicentra eximia) and sold under that name.
-The fringed bleeding-heart has narrower flowers and longer, more curved outer petal tips.
-D. formosa is related to Lamprocapnos spectabilis, another popular plant called "bleeding heart", which was formerly placed in the same genus.
+The fringed bleeding-heart, an Appalachian-area plant, has narrower flowers and longer, more curved outer petal tips.
+The popular related plant, Lamprocapnos spectabilis, also called "bleeding heart" and native to Asia, was formerly placed in the same genus.